dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll explore diverse income sources beyond traditional employment, including side hustles, passive investments, and entrepreneurial ventures.

+#### Income Statement

+A financial document summarizing income and expenses over a specific period to determine net income or loss.

+**Example:** In this class, you'll create a personal income statement to understand your cash flow patterns and identify improvement opportunities.

 #### Income Tax

 A tax levied on the financial income of individuals and businesses, typically calculated as a percentage of taxable income.

 **Example:** This course demystifies income tax calculations, helping you understand how tax brackets work and why your marginal tax rate differs from your effective tax rate.

+#### Income Tracking

+The practice of recording all sources of income to understand total earnings and plan finances accurately.

+**Example:** This course teaches income tracking techniques for both regular paychecks and irregular income sources like freelance work or investment returns.

 #### Index Funds